yazidhadni/task-cli/README.md

 # Task Tracker CLI

-A simple command-line interface (CLI) application to track and manage your tasks and to-do list.
+The goal of this project is to understand how to A simple command-line interface (CLI) application to track and manage your tasks and to-do list.
 This tool lets you add, update, delete, and mark tasks as in progress or done, while keeping your data persistent in a JSON file.

 ---